Skip to content

 With Routes, you can register one or more middleware for the entire group of routes.
 Here is a simple example:

-async def one_http_middleware(endpoint):
+def one_http_middleware(endpoint):

 async def wrapper():